Moltenship/sibfu-timetable-api/README.md

 const weekType = TimetableDate.getWeekStatus(today);

-console.log(weekType) // 1 or 2 depending on your current date which is enum `Week`
+console.log(weekType); // 1 or 2 depending on your current date which is enum `Week`
 ```

 ## Huge thanks 👋
 To my friend [choi-moeta](https://github.com/choi-moeta) for inspiring me and helping with creating and publishing this library. 💗

+Also huge thanks to [EGOIST](https://github.com/egoist) for creating `tsup` and making it easy to publish library.

 ## License